-Figure 3.5: The properties of the energy transfer can be altered by adjusting the energy transfer between the patches (neighbourintegration).
+Figure T1.5: The properties of the energy transfer can be altered by adjusting the energy transfer between the patches (neighbourintegration).
 An altered energy transfer in time and space will influence the appearance of the interference pattern of the waves the model generates.
 The number of neighbours contributing to calculation of activation affects the speed of the waves, the wave pattern and the frequency space.

 The creation of an interference pattern of different input frequencies in the wave-like brain model urges time.
 As the model is simulating non-local information processing the supply of each patch with the entire input information urges time that is dependent on the wavespeed and the size of the model.
 Moreover, the fft is performing better with increasing length of signal.
 Hence, there is a minimum period a model runs to enable investigation of the phenomena of interference.
 Furthermore, there is a limitation in length of signal due to the processing in short data packages.
 Smaller data packages with similar bandwidth as longer data packages can process more bits in the same period.
-Therefore the regulation of the processing period, as well as the period of processing without input at the beginning and the end of the simulation is crucial (Figure 3.6).
+Therefore, the regulation of the processing period, as well as the period of processing without input at the beginning and the end of the simulation is crucial (Fig. T1.6).